jacopofar/godot-tilegame/tutorial/part02.md

 Note that the names of the Tiled property and the object variable can be different, but to avoid confusion I just try to use the same for both.

 ## Reorganize the project files

 To reduce confusion, I think it's time to rearrange the files into folders.
 So I create the *HUD* folder to place the comic bubble and other UI elements later and *objects* to contain the chest.
 I also move the importer script inside *maps*.

 Moving the objects around requires some changes to the code:

-1. Change the paths in the `importer.gd` scripts
+1. Change the path in the `importer.gd` scripts to `res://objects/Treasure.tscn`
+2. Change the ComicBubble code to load `res://HUD/ComicBubble.tscn`
+3. In the resource properties for the Tiled map, update the post-import script to refer to the new position, then click reimport/

+For what I've seen so far, Godot is quite clear with the errors regarding a missing resource so it should be straightforward